 You must be able to submit and pass designated and/or Random Drug Testing as required.

-You must be able to obtain/maintain a TOP Secret clearance with SCI access.
+You must be able to obtain/maintain a Top Secret/SCI.

 This is a Critical Acquisition Position and may only be filled by individuals qualified for membership in the AAC.

 Mobility is a condition of membership in the AAC.